Pregnancy and Breastfeeding

 Main Page Content

 The birth of a child is an exciting time for any family, but in the midst of the COVID-19 pandemic, parents are understandably concerned over the health of their new baby, their other children, and themselves.
-Following public health guidelines for maintaining physical distancing, washing hands, and only leaving the home for essential trips is still best way to keep your children and yourself safe; however, there are special considerations for pregnant/breastfeeding mothers, and care for newborns.
+Following public health guidelines for maintaining physical distancing, washing hands, and only leaving the home for essential trips is still the best way to keep your children and yourself safe; however, there are special considerations for pregnant/breastfeeding mothers, and care for newborns.

 Parents are likely wondering whether they or their child are at an increased risk while they are pregnant.
 While new information is released every day, there is not strong evidence at this time to suggest that pregnant women can transmit COVID-19 to their unborn child, nor is there strong evidence that pregnant mothers or newborns face more serious outcomes related to COVID-19.
 Despite this, it is important as always during pregnancy and early infancy to take precautions to protect yourself and your newborn from infection.